Thesis

 Unreal Engine

-Unreal Engine is one of the most popular 3D game engines in the world, holding a 10-20% market share in the industry.
+Unreal Engine is one of the most popular 3D game engines in the world, holding a 16.3% market share in the industry in 2025.
 Game engines are software development programs originally used to develop video games.
 Over time, these powerful rendering and visualization tools also expanded to support other industries, including architecture and manufacturing.
-Today, Unreal Engine is used in not only video games (Fortnite, Arkham Knight, Mortal Kombat X) but also film and television (The Mandalorian), automotive (Nascar, Ferrari), and fashion (Balenciaga).
+Today, Unreal Engine is used not only in video games (Fortnite, Arkham Knight, Mortal Kombat X) but also in film and television (The Mandalorian), automotive (Nascar, Ferrari), and fashion (Balenciaga).

 Source: Epic Games